Mattttttttttttttttttttttttttttttt/OBLTrainer/README.md

 Features planned:
 - Mobile
 - Draw scramble when clicked
-- Create and save lists
+- Create and save lists (Added!)
-- Make scrambles more varied/obfuscated
+- Make scrambles more varied and less obvious